Harbeylefty/Image-Processing-Pipeline/README.md

     sam delete --stack-name <YourStackName>
     ```
      Confirm the deletion when prompted.
 Alternatively, you can delete the stack directly from the AWS CloudFormation console.

-## (Optional) Future Enhancements
-* Implement a CI/CD pipeline (e.g., using AWS CodePipeline or GitHub Actions) for automated builds and deployments.
-* Add more sophisticated error handling, such as Dead Letter Queues (DLQs) for Lambda functions.
-* Use AWS SAM template parameters for configurable settings like environment names or bucket name suffixes.
-* Implement security enhancements for the API Gateway endpoint (e.g., authentication, authorization).
-* Add more image processing features (e.g., watermarking, format conversion to WebP, image optimization).
-* Develop a simple web front-end to upload images and view status/results using the API.

 This project is licensed under the MIT License.